Amsh23/Amsh23/connecttocisofordummiesoneclick/README.md

 ## How it works

-1. The application uses the Cisco AnyConnect CLI (`vpn -s`) to establish connections
+1. The application opens Cisco AnyConnect GUI automatically when you click a server button
-2. Connection commands are sent via subprocess with proper credential handling
-3. All operations run in separate threads to prevent GUI freezing
-4. Status updates are displayed in real-time
-5. Success/error messages are shown via popup dialogs
+2. The server URL is pre-filled in AnyConnect
+3. You just need to enter your credentials and click Connect
+4. Perfect for non-technical users who want easy VPN access
+5. No command-line knowledge required

 ## Troubleshooting

-**"VPN CLI Not Found" error:**
+**"VPN GUI Not Found" error:**
 - Ensure Cisco AnyConnect is installed
-- Verify the `vpn` command is available in your system PATH
-- On Windows, the CLI is typically located at: `C:\Program Files (x86)\Cisco\Cisco AnyConnect Secure Mobility Client\vpn.exe`
+- Verify the GUI is at: `C:\Program Files (x86)\Cisco\Cisco AnyConnect Secure Mobility Client\vpnui.exe`

-**Connection timeouts:**
+**AnyConnect doesn't open:**
-- Check your internet connection
+- Check if Cisco AnyConnect is properly installed
-- Verify the VPN server URLs are correct
-- Ensure your credentials are valid
+- Try running AnyConnect manually first to ensure it works

 ## License